Creative Tips for Safe Classroom Collaboration

 ScreenBeam 1000 EDU

 ScreenBeam 1000 EDU delivers app-free screen sharing on any device eliminating the need to download an app or keep a cable or dongle nearby.
 Simply tap to wirelessly connect a mobile device to the room display.
-Teacher and guest devices have multiple ways to connect including local Wi-Fi mode, Miracast™ and network infrastructure connectivity.
-Teachers can display up to four student screens simultaneously, and with a Windows 10 device can ink and annotate in Office 365 apps and share notes to student devices or the front-of-room display.
-Includes the enhanced ScreenBeam Classroom Commander experience, providing both wireless display and student device orchestration for Windows 10 or Chromebook student devices.
+Teacher and guest devices have multiple ways to connect and can display up to four student screens simultaneously.
+Windows 10/11 teacher devices can ink and annotate in Office 365 apps and share notes to student devices or the front-of-room display.
+Includes ScreenBeam Classroom Commander providing student device orchestration for Windows 10/11 or Chromebook student devices.